nikita-kit/nikita-js/react/README.md

 # nikita.js react

-This is our methodology how to write efficient and scalable Javascript for react apps.
+This is our methodology how to write efficient and scalable JavaScript for react apps.

 Latest Release: [![GitHub version](https://badge.fury.io/gh/nikita-kit%2Fnikita-js.png)](https://github.com/nikita-kit/nikita-js/releases)

 ## Contents

-This part of nikita called `nikita.js/react` describes our prefered Javascript conding style for react.
+This part of nikita called `nikita.js/react` describes our prefered JavaScript conding style for react.
 This guide is mainly based on the the [airbnb style guide](https://github.com/airbnb/javascript/tree/master/react) which offers a great rule set for modern javascript coding.
 However, we changed small things:
  * indent with 4 spaces